Amar Ćatić

-Amar Ćatić (/bs/; born 21 January 1999) is a Bosnian professional footballer who plays as a winger for Turkish TFF First League club Çorum on loan from Iğdır.
+Amar Ćatić (/bs/; born 21 January 1999) is a Bosnian professional footballer who plays as a winger for V.League 1 club Dong A Thanh Hoa.

 Ćatić started his professional career at PSV, playing mainly in its reserve team, before joining Den Haag in 2020.

 Club career

 Early career

 Ćatić started playing football at a local club DESK, before joining Willem II's youth setup.
 In 2010, he moved to PSV's youth academy.
 He made his professional debut in UEFA Europa League play-offs against Apollon Limassol on 29 August 2019 at the age of 20.

 In July 2020, he switched to Den Haag.

 In summer 2023, Ćatić moved to Germany to play for 2.
 Bundesliga club SV Wehen Wiesbaden.
-He was mainly played in the 2023-24 season.
+He was mainly played in the 2023–24 season.

 International career

 Ćatić represented Bosnia and Herzegovina at various youth levels.